Product Management

 The 4 Ds of Time Management can be a game-changer for product managers and operations teams, helping them to streamline processes, increase productivity, and deliver better results.
 This glossary article will delve into each of the 4 Ds in detail, providing comprehensive explanations, practical how-tos, and specific examples.

-Overview of the 4 Ds of Time Management
+4 Ds of Time Management: An Overview

 The 4 Ds of Time Management is a model that categorizes tasks into four actions: Delete, Delegate, Defer, and Do.
 This model is designed to help individuals and teams make decisions about tasks based on their importance and urgency.
 The ultimate goal is to improve efficiency and productivity by focusing on tasks that truly matter and eliminating, delegating, or deferring the rest.